daniel-stasiak/wpteam-workflow/README.md

 ## What's included?

-Workflow is currently based on [Bootstrap 4 (Alpha 6)](https://v4-alpha.getbootstrap.com).
+Workflow is currently based on [Bootstrap 4](https://getbootstrap.com).
 Structure of files is based on mobile-first coding.
 [Sass](http://sass-lang.com) is created using [BEM](http://getbem.com/introduction/) ideology.
 Repository is fully automated by [Gulp](http://gulpjs.com) tasks.
 Workflow includes [Bower](https://bower.io), so you can very easy include new plugins - thanks to Gulp all of JS and CSS files of Bower plugins are automatically included into main scripts and styles files.

 ## Gulp